-How to book your perfect weekend break in Florence
+Book your weekend break in Florence

 My weekend in Florence was arranged through Citalia who are a leading specialist in Italian holidays, winning the title of ‘Best Tour Operator to the Italian Peninsula’ for six consecutive years.
-They have more than 85 years experience in putting together flexible itineraries to suit your needs, using Italy’s finest handpicked hotels.
+They have more than 85 years experience in putting together flexible itineraries to suit your needs, using Italy’s finest hand picked hotels.
 The Citalia team are expert and knowledgeable in all things Italian and even have local concierges in each destination for personal recommendations, advice and help with day trips, car hire, or restaurant bookings.
 For more information visit the Citalia Florence page

 Thanks to Citalia who hosted Heather’s stay in Florence.
 This trip was part of a project between Citalia and Travelator Media.